If you want to learn English from scratch, this post is for you. Well, if you are able to read this, perhaps you don’t start from scratch. 🤔

 Learn English From Scratch: 7 more ways

-Many use language exchange websites as a substitute for Tinder.
+Then, the elephant in the room: too many people use language exchange websites as a substitute for Tinder. 😒

 If you get a, say, New Zealanders which turns your Received Pronunciation down and correct you for things that are absolutely common in England, you’re not doing any favour to yourself.